elasticio/api-docs/source/includes/_users.md

 ### Data associated with User

-A user can have multiple Open Id Connections.
+A user can have multiple OpenID Identities.

 ### Authorization